leozinhoszg/leozinhoszg/README.md

 ## 🧠 About Me

 I’m a **Full-Stack Developer** specialized in creating **enterprise-grade systems** for industrial and corporate environments.
-Over the years, I’ve built end-to-end applications connecting logistics, production, quality, and administrative sectors —
+Over the years, I’ve built end-to-end applications connecting logistics, production, quality assurance, and administrative sectors —
 delivering secure, efficient, and data-driven solutions for PROMA Group LATAM.

 - 💼 Experience with **industrial digital transformation** and automation.